Is email dead? With the rise of social media, instant messaging, and other forms of online communication, you might think so.

 When it comes to actually crafting an effective cold email, follow these steps:

-If the subject line doesn’t grab the recipient’s attention, it won’t matter how good the rest of the email is because they won’t see it.
+If the subject line doesn’t grab the recipient’s attention, it won’t matter how good the rest of the email body is because they won’t see it.
 So, you’ve got to nail the subject line.

 To do this, make it short and sweet, personal, and interesting.
 You might ask a question, include an emoji, or use numbers (e.g., “How I earned $9,781 in one day").